bancorprotocol/contracts-v3/packages/v3/migration/README.md

 `latestMigration`: The timestamp of the latest ran migration.
 `networkState`: Initial migration state.

+#### deployments

+There is also a `deployments` folder that will host, for each migration, the ABI and bytecode of any deployed contract.

 ### Migrations

 The `migrations` folder is home to all migration files.